Charging Solutions for Electric Bus Fleets

 Prevent Load Peaks:

 Load management lowers expensive peak loads and, as a result, reduces the costs of grid connection fees.
 Loads are balanced intelligently by temporally offsetting vehicles or charging them at lower capacities in favour of others.
 A charging management system is often necessary for charging several buses on the existing grid connection.
-Incorporating the cycle data, battery state of charge (SoC), energy requirements, desired pre-conditioning settings, and other factors allow you to precisely optimize the charging process for your operations.
+Incorporating the cycle data, battery state of charge (SoC), energy requirements, desired pre-conditioning settings, and other factors allow you to precisely optimise the charging process for your operations.

 Dynamic load management is required when there’s a tight margin on the available electrical power capacity for charging your electric buses.